crmcog/sf-cog/docs/admin-guide/20-configure.md

 - Encryption of data is supported on only specific field types

 See more of this on the [Salesforce help page for fields](https://help.salesforce.com/articleView?id=custom_field_types.htm&language=en&type=5).

+To create fields -
+1. Navigate to **Setup** > Click on **Object Manager** tab
+1. Find the standard or custom object for which you want to create fields.
+Drilldown on the object
+1. Click on **Fields and Relationships** tab at the left
+1. Click **New**
+1. Select type of field, field label
+1. Select which user types will have access to the field - to view/edit (see 'field level security' section below)
+1. Select to which layouts this field needs to be added (layouts are part of UI discussion - they just provide different user interfaces to different types of users)
+1. Click on **Save** button and you are done - congratulations on the new field

+Fields can be added to a page layouts (edit/view record) or to a search layout (well, used for searching records) at a later time as well.

+This is a simple yet common way of creating new fields.
+You can also use Salesforce CLI and your favourite editor to create fields and many more supported configuration.

 ## Data Security - Part Deux